lebriton/ihatetobudget/README.md

 #### Categories

-The categories page lets you to define the name and color of each category.
+The *categories* page lets you define the name and color of each category.

 ![Categories](./screenshots/categories.png)

 #### History

-The history page allows you to deepen your search to filter and find information.
+The *history* page lets you explore and filter all expenses.

 ![History](./screenshots/history.png)